 - The student’s major or minor field or fields;

-NOTE: In selection of the S/U option, students are strongly advised to discuss the implications of that option with their advisor concerning entrance into professional schools.
+NOTE: In the selection of the S/U grading option, students are strongly advised to discuss the implications of that option with their advisor concerning entrance into professional schools.
 Valparaiso University offers the Satisfactory/Unsatisfactory grading option as described here rather than a Pass/File grading option.